Public speaking is a great way to sabotage your profile and status.

 A good speech will make you the go-to person at family, party or club gatherings.

-Since then he has written for a Dragons’ Den panellist, a Premiership footballer and a few celebrity weddings.
+Since then he has written for a Dragons’ Den panellist, a Duke, a Premiership footballer and a few celebrity weddings.

 He can help you prepare, write and deliver your speech.